 Flow Rate is a metric that refers to the total quantity of warm water an individual will utilize per minute.
 The total amount of water is measured in gallons.
 On the other hand, Temperature Rise is a metric that illustrates the total amount of degrees your water will need to be heated before it reaches your shower fixture.

 If you need assistance sizing a water heater for your house, give our team a call by phone at (484) 206-8594.
 The licensed plumbers and technicians at WM Henderson provide dependable water heater repair, replacement, and installation services to homes in Pennsylvania.
 We also provide other types of services such as water line installation, air conditioning tune-up, furnace repair, and drain cleaning.
 WM Henderson provides plumbing and HVAC services in areas such as West Chester, Broomall, Coatesville, and Conshohocken.
-We have been providing dependable plumbing services to residents in Pennsylvania since 1977.
+We have been providing dependable plumbing, heating, and air conditioning services to residents in Pennsylvania since 1977.

 Comments are closed.